TSheridan25/TSheridan25.github.io/index.md

 **[Fall/Spring Internship with Air Products](https://www.airproducts.com)**_

 Throughout my junior year, I have worked as an Internal Audit intern for Air Products in the firm's global headquarters located in Trexlertown, Pa.
-I am responsible for completing Sarbanes-Oxley control tests and assisiting in audit work.
+I am responsible for completing Sarbanes-Oxley control tests and assisting in audit work.
 I have learned how to communicate efficiently and work collaboratively.

 <img src="images/AirProducts-logo-pms347-JPG.jpg?raw=true"/>